stevenjmesser/visitmy.website/_posts/2018-11-17-this-is-how-i-work-give-or-take.markdown

 Recently I’ve been using [Pocket](https://getpocket.com) a fair amount to save blogs to read.
 Medium’s Reading List also comes in handy, but I’m trying to move away from the platform.

 But [Twitter](https://twitter.com), too.
 It’s the app I use most.
 To both fill time productively and waste it.
 [My Social Summary](https://mysocialsummary.com) is great for catching up on Twitter without needing to scroll through Twitter.
-It looks for the most engaging tweets from lists you've built and sends you a daily digest.
+It looks for the most engaging tweets from lists you’ve built and sends you a daily digest.
 Definitely worth £3 a month.

 I’ve really taken to Post-it notes as a to-do list.
 I tried Trello but you’re not always able to add cards in meetings or ceremonies.
 Post-its are always at hand in GDS, so I can quickly capture sudden thoughts.